 In the morning, get a nice view of the misty lake while still curled up comfortably on the bed.
 There are more cool amenities too, such as a swimming pool, breakfast, and water heater.

 Patenggang Lake Opening Hours

 The lake is open every day including on national holidays.
 It is open from 9 AM to 5 PM.
 However, tourists who stay overnight at one of the glamping resorts could enjoy the view longer.

 Situ Patenggang lake management charge tourists Rp25.000 for the entrance ticket.
 To get to the other side of the lake rent a boat.
 It cost Rp30.000/person.
 On the other hand, tourists could also drive to Phinisi restaurant.
 It is best to avoid the weekend, as it will be flooded by the locals.
 Season-wise, the best time to visit is at the beginning of the wet season.
 The lake will have enough water volume but is still not that rainy.

 |Patenggang Lake Entrance Fee|

-Patenggang Lake has a spacious parking space.
-Tickets are Rp 3500 for motorcycles and 11,000 for cars.
-There are public toilets, and gazebos are available along the lakeshore.
-There’s even a rent for picnic mats, affordable at 10,000 per mat.
+Situ Patenggang lake has a spacious parking space.
+The parking fee for motorcycles is Rp3.500 and Rp11.000 for cars.
+There are public toilets and gazebos along the lakeshore.
+What’s more, there’s even rent for picnic mats.
+And it’s affordable at Rp10.000 per mat.

 How To Get To Patenggang Lake